ARE YOU CARB SMART?

 BBC One’s ‘The Truth About Carbs’ shocked its viewers claiming that a jacket potato contained a dramatic 19 cubes of sugar.
 The chocolate muffin was also portrayed as having a little less sugar than a white bagel, but honestly, so what?

-Here’s the good part, the potato is almost always eaten with fibre rich veg and protein foods like beans or cheese which helps slow down digestion and it’s release of glucose.
+Here’s the good part, the potato is almost always eaten with fibre rich veg and protein foods like beans or cheese which helps slow down digestion and the release of glucose.

 As for the choc muffin and bagel, both have added sugar and can be prepared using flour that’s low in fibre.
 Change the flour, use dark chocolate, add fruit or vegetables and voila the demonic carbs are now your angelic fuel for the kids!
 A completely different product after a nutrition makeover.